deepgram-starters/node-transcription/README.md

 #### Run the application

-The `dev` script will run a web and API server concurrently.
 Once running, you can [access the application in your browser](http://localhost:8080/).

 ```bash
 npm start